joshcc3/stg-push-enter/README.md

 BLACKHOLE: (<info ptr to thunk>,)

 A PAP heap objects contain the info pointer and then the arguments.
 We use the info pointer to infer the size and type of each argument.
-The fun object stores the offset from the start if all the arguments were laid out consecutively
+The fun object stores the offset from the start if all the arguments were laid out consecutively.

 In the paper they make many optimizations.
 For one, in the info table, the code is juxtaposed against the rest of the entries.
 An info table pointer, will point to the code of the object.
 The rest of the data of the info table will be laid out above the code and can be accessed by negative references. the fast entry point lies just below the slow entry point because all the slow entry point does is do the satisfaction check, prepare the arguments and then call the fast entry point.